-Finally, we may temporarily reduce the visibility of Tweets or accounts that we believe with high confidence to be in violation of the crisis misinformation policy.
+Finally, we may temporarily reduce the visibility of Posts or accounts that we believe with high confidence to be in violation of the crisis misinformation policy.
 If we determine that the accounts have continued to violate the policy, amplification limitations can be reapplied.

 We may reduce visibility by:

-- Displaying Replies from the account in a lower position in conversations
+- Displaying Replies from the account in a lower position in conversations;

 In instances where accounts repeatedly violate this policy, we will use a strike system to determine if further enforcement actions should be applied.
 Two notices applied within 30 days will result in a 12-hour account time-out.
 Three or more notices applied within 30 days will result in 7-day time-outs.

 If you believe that your account was locked in error, you can submit an appeal.